yeoldegrove/osism.github.io/docs/guides/other-guides/developer-guide/zuul.md

 We use Zuul CI as a CI service for OSISM.
 The service is not required for the use of OSISM itself.
-However, as we deploy and provide Zuul CI ourselves, the documentation for this is also included in the OSISM deploy guide.
+However, as we deploy and provide Zuul CI ourselves, the documentation for this is also included in the OSISM Developer Guide.

 Our Zuul CI instance is available at [zuul.services.betacloud.xyz](https://zuul.services.betacloud.xyz/t/osism/status).